 Most of the time neck pain isn’t a serious condition and can be relieved within a few days.
-In some cases, neck pain can indicate serious injury or illness and require a specialised care, such as of a chiropractor.
-If you have neck pain that continues for more than a week, is severe, or is accompanied by other symptoms, seek specialised attention immediately.
+In some cases neck pain can indicate serious injury or illness and require specialised care such as that of a chiropractor.
+If you have neck pain that continues for more than a week, is severe or is accompanied by other symptoms, seek specialised attention immediately.

 Neck pain treatment

 Early consultation can reduce late effects that often occur with neck injuries.
-When you are not quickly improved, or you wonder if something is wrong with your neck, a chiropractor can refer to the necessary X-ray, CT or MRI, or even refer to specialists if this proves necessary.
-However, research has shown that patients with neck pain have benefited from treatment by a chiropractor and there is good evidence that chiropractic is more effective than other conservative therapies.
+When you are not quickly improved, or you wonder if something is wrong with your neck, a chiropractor can refer the necessary X-ray, CT, MRI, or even refer to specialists if this proves necessary.
+However, research has shown that patients with neck pain have benefited from treatment by a chiropractor.
+There is also good evidence that chiropractic is more effective than other conservative therapies.

 How to relieve neck pain yourself?

 - Contact a chiropractor for advice.
 Gentle Chiropractic treatment can help restore normal joint motion, which will stabilise the spine and result in neck pain relief.